-In 2013, Sustainable CUNY formed the Smart DG Hub to strategize pathways to integrate DG into emergency and resilience planning.
-During working meetings for local, regional, and federal agencies and key stakeholders, the group agreed that NYC would benefit from a coordinated focus on incorporating DG into emergency and resiliency planning, and that there was a strong need to align policies and incentives to trigger the development of resilient PV.
-Through SMP, Sustainable CUNY and its partners worked to streamline costs and create scalable, replicable models for communities across the U.S. The project team aimed to create guidelines for resilient PV codes, regulations, and technologies; develop a cost-reduction pathway and framework; and broaden the adoption of the framework on both the state and national level.
+In 2013, Sustainable CUNY formed the Smart DG Hub to strategize pathways to a more resilient distributed energy system.
+During working meetings for local, regional, and federal agencies and key stakeholders, the group agreed that NYC would benefit from a coordinated focus on incorporating DG into emergency and resilience planning, and that there was a strong need to align policies and incentives to trigger the development of resilient PV.
+Further, the group recognized that storage systems could provide benefits such as peak shaving and load shifting, and support the grid in numerous other ways.
+Through Solar Market Pathways, Sustainable CUNY and its partners worked to streamline costs and create scalable, replicable models for communities across the U.S. The project team aimed to create guidelines for resilient PV codes, regulations, and technologies; develop a cost-reduction pathway and framework; and broaden the adoption of the framework on both the state and national level.

-Stakeholder engagement is a fundamental component of CUNY’s SMP project.
-During the first year, the team focused heavily on bringing all necessary partners to the table, facilitating dialogue, and understanding potential challenges.
+Stakeholder engagement is a fundamental component of Sustainable CUNY’s Solar Market Pathways project, building upon the project-based change management platform that Sustainable CUNY developed to remove barriers to broad scale solar adoption in NYC and NYS.
+This platform enables participants in any given project or initiative to take ownership of the outcomes by establishing the processes and the changes needed within their own arena for themselves.
+In this manner, stakeholders across departments, government agencies, utilities, labor organizations, or industry can find common ground, agree on implementation plans, and become agents of change.
+During the first year, the team focused heavily on bringing all of the necessary partners to the table, facilitating dialogue, and understanding potential challenges.
 To address the main challenges identified by these partners, the team formed four working groups: policy and legal, hardware technologies, software and communication technologies, and economics and finance.
 Throughout the project, stakeholders have participated in working group meetings, quarterly advisory board meetings, and special events such as a solar installer workshop and a distributed generation roundtable held at the request of the Fire Department of New York.

-CUNY created a set of reports and factsheets capturing and summarizing key issues to provide installers, utilities, policy makers, and consumers with information about resilient hardware and design and the economics of solar+storage systems:
+Sustainable CUNY created a set of reports and factsheets capturing and summarizing key issues and providing suggested solutions to installers, utilities, policymakers, and consumers with information about resilient hardware and design and the economics of solar+storage systems:

 The Economic and Resiliency Impacts of PV and Storage on New York Critical Infrastructure report, written in collaboration with the National Renewable Energy Laboratory, provides private and public building managers, resilient PV industry professionals, and policymakers with a better understanding of the economic and resilience benefits of resilient PV.
 The report analyzes the technical and financial viability of solar+storage installation at three critical infrastructure sites in the city: a school that serves as part of a coast storm shelter system, a fire station that was flooded during Hurricane Sandy, and a NYC Housing Authority senior center that serves as a cooling center during emergencies.
 Using the REopt modeling platform, the team selected the optimal sizes and types of resilient power systems for each of the three sites.